Transport express régional

 Transport express régional (/fr/, usually shortened to TER) is the brand name used by the SNCF, the French national railway company, to denote rail service run by the regional councils of France, specifically their organised transport authorities.
 The network serves French regions; Île-de-France (Transilien) and Corsica (CFC) have their own specific transport systems.
 Every day, over 800,000 passengers are carried on 5,700 TER-branded trains.

 TER is part of SNCF Voyageurs, a branch of the SNCF dealing with urban and regional passenger rail, which also includes Transilien, Intercités, Chemins de fer de la Corse (CFC), Keolis, and Effia.

 Overview

 SNCF established the TER system in 1984 to provide a framework for the management of regional passenger services.
 Since the end of the 1990s, it has been closely coordinated with the regional councils, who sign an agreement with SNCF on the designated routes, the number of connections, the fares and the service levels.

 TER services are heavily subsidised by French taxpayers.
 On average, 72% of the cost is borne by the State and the regional councils, with the travellers paying only about 28% of the cost.
 This cost tends to increase over time because the regional councils have steadily expanded the number of services.

 TER trains consist of single or multiple-unit diesel, electric or dual-mode rail cars, as well as some Corail carriages previously used on intercity routes.

+As of 2026, the following TER networks exist: